 Sharing IDA files

 A file stored in IDA can be made accessable by describing it as a dataset and publishing it in Etsin research data finder.
 This makes your dataset citable and your data discoverable for others.
-The dataset description in Etsin can have a direct download link to the data stored in IDA, or you can share your data in a more controlled way by granting data access rights on application via Etsin.
+The dataset description in Etsin can have a direct download link to the data stored in IDA, or you can share your data case-by-case by granting data access rights on application via Etsin.

 For the time being only a single file can be added to Etsin's dataset description.
 If you dataset consist of multiple files you can compress (zip) them into a single file before uploading the file to IDA.
 If your data consists of multiple large (over 100 GB) files you can also upload them separately to IDA and link the dataset descriptions together in Etsin.